VNG-Realisatie/nlx/insight-ui/README.md

 # insight-ui

-The insight-ui provides a human-readable view of users IRMA attributes exchanged between the government instances during the user interaction with the government.
-The communication between government instances is performed over secured NLX network layer.
+The insight-ui provides a human-readable view of information exchanged between the organizations.
+Insight-ui uses IRMA to identify the owner of a data-subject.
+The communication between organizations is performed over secure NLX network.

 ## Development